Pallavidhawan72/Cumulative-1/README.md

 **Teacher App API**
-This project provides an API for managing teacher and course data from a school database.
-It allows retrieving information about teachers, their courses, and filtering teachers by their hire date range.
-The data is returned in JSON format and is used to display teacher and course details on the front-end.
+This project offers an API designed to handle teacher and course data from a school database.
+It enables the retrieval of teacher profiles, their associated courses, and supports filtering teachers based on a specified hire date range.
+The API returns data in JSON format, which is utilized on the front-end to present detailed information about teachers and their courses.